 Visit your old blog posts that are non-performing.
 That means, fetch the blog posts that are not receiving any traffic via Google analytics and research how you can optimize them to add the value.

 Even if they are performing, getting hits, check the bounce rate of the blog post to understand whether it is offering the value or not.
-It could hurt your brand and SEO if the content is not good enough in the long run.

 What you can do with the old content?

 - Optimize it with fresh title, description and keywords

 - Add new internal links